SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         supported by the Google Cloud storage.

 6. Finally, make sure that you can pull without having to give your credentials.
-The easiest way to see this is to delete the `.dvc/cache` folder that should be locally on your laptop and afterward do a
+The easiest way to see this is to delete the `.dvc/cache` folder that should be on your laptop and afterward do a

     ```bash
     dvc pull --no-run-cache